Why Train Travel In Germany Is Amazing

 Children can Train travel in Germany for free

 Germany is a great place to travel with the family.
 On Deutsche Bahn trains, children under the age of six travel for free with no ticket needed.
 Children over 6 but aged under 15 also travel for free once they are accompanied by a fare-paying adult.

 Thinking of taking a train around Germany?
-Go online to check out all our exclusive fares and start planning your next adventure!
-Follow us on Facebook, Twitter, and Instagram to also see our latest offers and more!
+Go To Save A Train Online to check out all our exclusive fares and start planning your next adventure!
+Follow us on Facebook, Twitter, and Save A Train Instagram Page to also see our latest offers and more!